ORNL/AdditiveFOAM/tutorials/heatSourceCalibration/template/README.md

 # Calibration case template

 This is the OpenFOAM-14 AdditiveFOAM case copied for every trial value in the heat-source calibration campaign.
-It uses a `projectedGaussian` heat source with SS316L.
-The laser D4sigma diameter was measured to be 109.69 microns, giving a 2sigma heat-source radius of 54.845 microns.
+It uses a `tabulated` heat source with SS316L and a circular Gaussian planar profile.
+The measured D4sigma diameter is 109.69 microns.
+AdditiveFOAM calculates this value directly from the finite table.

 The calibration command expects this full case structure: